AishwaryaT123/xrwvm-fullstack_developer_capstone/README.md

-# 🚗 Cars Dealership - Full Stack Capstone Project
+# Capstone-Dealership Project

-A full-stack web application for **Cars Dealership**, a national car retailer in the U.S. Built as part of the IBM Full-Stack Cloud Development Capstone.
+A full-stack web application for **Capstone-Dealership**, a national car retailer in the U.S. Built as part of the IBM Full-Stack Cloud Development Capstone.

 ## Project Overview